 Determine the expiration date and set up your contract

 Choosing the right expiration date is key.
 This is not about long-term growth like in stocks.
 It's about the difference between the strike price and the market price when the option is due to expire.
 So whether it’s 3 months or 6 months, put some thought behind it and try to analyze other factors that may come into play.

 Once you have a hypothesis that makes sense, or you have an automatic personal investment guide (wink-wink), set up your contract.

-Hopefully this article covers all the options trading basics.
+Hopefully, this article covers all the basics of trading options for dummies.
 Here is a recap.

 Options are an affordable instrument that allows an investor to make a big profit, due to leverage.
 This is possible if the investor can correctly predict if the price of a stock will rise or fall.

 It’s a right to buy or sell, not the same as owning shares.

 The key thing is to be able to use an option within the specific timeframe before it expires.
 If you don’t use it the contract expires worthless.
 This is not necessarily a bad thing and can be an intentional risk you’re taking when you use an option as an insurance against a downturn for a stock you already hold.